 The saying, “birds of a feather flock together,” is certainly true of the azure-winged magpie.

 These attractive birds are known for roaming, migrating and living in groups.
 They even take the neighborly approach to helping other magpies raise their young.
 A female magpie can lay up to nine eggs at once needing a village to help care for that many new fledglings.

 A member of the crow family, the name “azure-winged” derives from the light blue azure-colored feathers on its tails and wings.
 It has a variety of calls including whistles and trills that allow members of the group to stay connected.
 While it normally feasts on acorns and nuts, it supplements its diet with soft fruits and berries, small insects and their larvae.

 The magpie is rare in managed environments.
-The Zoo will make every effort to breed the magpie as part of the Association of Zoos and Aquariums management program and successfully reared offspring in 2023.
+They are part of the Association of Zoos and Aquariums management program and successfully reared offspring in 2023.